Local comedian Mel Cabang dies in Las Vegas after heart bypass surgery

-Local comedian Mel Cabang died this afternoon in Las Vegas, several days after heart bypass surgery, according to a family friend.
+Local comedian Mel Cabang, 77, died Saturday in Las Vegas, several days after heart bypass surgery, according to a family friend.

 “She did not expect him to not survive,” said family friend Ray Sagum.

-Sagum said she had been with Cabang for a few days after his surgery on Wednesday and that he was getting ready to move rooms within the hospital.
+Sagum said Cabang’s wife, Luz, had been with Cabang for a few days after his surgery on Wednesday and that he was getting ready to move rooms within the hospital.

 “She went home, and she ended up taking a shower and she took a short nap, and that’s when they called her,” he said.
 “If she thought he was critical and thought he was going to pass, she wouldn’t have gone home to shower.”